iLert/docs/integrations/topdesk/outbound.md

 ---
-description: Create tickets in TOPdesk based on alert events from iLert
+description: Create tickets in TOPdesk based on alert events from ilert
 ---

 # TOPdesk Outbound Integration